ey92/notes/1101reading.md

 **vowel space** - range of possible vowel sounds of a language from the high front vowel to the high back vower; languages and dialects don't exploit all possibilities

-**clear** secondary articulation - tongue body down/ tongue tip up **dark** secondary articulation - tongue body up/ tongue tip down
+**clear** secondary articulation - tongue body down/ tongue tip up

+**dark** secondary articulation - tongue body up/ tongue tip down

+**intonation** - pattern of pitch movements across a stretch of speech

+**pitch accents**- change in fundamental frequncy in middle of utterance

+**edge tones**- pitch pattern right before a percieved break instead of middle of utterance